Skip to content

 All wiring for a single MCP read-shaped tool, derived from a SelectorSpec.

-Mirrors :class:ToolBinding (which wraps a ServiceSpec for mutations), but the dispatch pipeline is read-shaped:
+Mirrors :class:ToolBinding (which wraps a ServiceSpec for mutations), but the dispatch pipeline is read-shaped.
+The shape is chosen by :attr:kind:

 .. code-block:: text